Toffanim/ToffanimEngine/README.md

 - PostFX : lens flare
 - clean particle code to do clean particle generation and rendering
 - terrain tesselation
-- create TRON/TRINE assets/scene (take all assets that we cn from UE/cryEngine/Nvidia demos)
-- add sound reads
-- menu to play/pause the demo ?
-- introduction with names fading, etc ?

 DONE :
 - sun added